Adding a smart table lamp to your bedroom or living room can add that extra ambiance whilst still being integrated with your smart home setup.

-The Hue Go is one of the more portable items from within the broad Phillips Hue ecosystem and is a device perfect for any room of the house.
+The Hue Go is one of the more portable items from within the broad Philips Hue ecosystem and is the perfect smart home device for your bedroom, or any room in fact.

 This isn’t enough to bright up the whole room but is great feature lighting to dial down the tone of your busy day and being or it can be put next to the children for added comfort.
 It’s doesn’t make a great task light due to being only 520lumen (43W equivalent) which is a shame as the portable nature would have made it a great fit for this.

 The lithium ion battery allows the light to last between 2-3 hours without being plugged in.
 Because it also works with Bluetooth, you can actually take it out for use as garden lighting, or use it away from home too.
 If you want to control the Hue Go with Alexa or other smart assistants, you’ll need to have a Hue bridge hub.

 Happyroom Bedside Lamp – Budget Pick

 If you need a cheaper option but still want to ensure it has that smart home connectivity, this Happyroom bedside lamp will do the trick.